bidyut-patra/typescript/ui-builder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

+This projects aims to provide a platform to generate Web UI from the back end JSON model which provides the metadata information related to UI controls and vice versa i.e. generate JSON model from UI controls.
+I have just started this project as my hobby project.
+Currently I am trying to develop UI from sample JSON model.
+Eventually user should be able to build a complete page from a list of controls by dragging & dropping them on the work space and this will generate the JSON model on the fly.
+And then from this JSON model we should be able to generate the actual page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.